-On November 2, 1999, Rage Against The Machine's third album was released, it was more than 20 years ago!!!
+On November 2, 1999, "Rage Against The Machine's" third album was released, it was more than 20 years ago!!!

-On the one hand it is the most calculated and mature album of the band and on the other hand it has the spontaneity, power and audacity of the spirit of youth.
-On the one hand it includes a new and updated sound and on the other hand is still strongly connected to the roots of the band.
+On the one hand, it is the most calculated and mature album of the band and on the other hand, it has the spontaneity, power, and audacity of the spirit of youth.
+On the one hand, it includes a new and updated sound and on the other hand, is still strongly connected to the roots of the band.

-One does not have to delve deeper into the lyrics to understand that this album does not fall far from the tree lyrically, and that it also deals with political and anti-establishment issues that characterized the previous two albums.
+One does not have to delve deeper into the lyrics to understand that this album does not fall far from the tree lyrically and that it also deals with political and anti-establishment issues that characterized the previous two albums.
 It's enough to look at the album cover that includes graffiti of a man waving his fist in the air or in song titles like "Voice of the Voiceless" and "Testify" to understand that we are going to get a serious indictment against American society here as well.
-Well, we really did not expect anything different from a band with declared social and liberal views.

-We start with "Testify" and the sound of Tom Morello's guitar wall that may sound impenetrable at first, but Brad Wilk's drumsticks that land firmly and steadily on the snare drum manage to gnaw at it slowly, until it surrenders and finally collapses in perfect timing with the "ahhhhhh" Of Zack De La Rocha.
-The song that goes against the lies of the American media just explodes inside us with George Orwell's a-la "1984" slogan: Who controls the past, controls the future.
-Who controls the present, controls the past, and just sets the tone for what will happen later in the album.
+We start with "Testify" and the wall of sound by Tom Morello's guitar that may sound impenetrable at first, but Brad Wilk's drumsticks that land firmly and steadily on the snare drum manage to gnaw at it slowly until it surrenders and finally collapses in perfect timing with the "ahhhhhh" of Zack De La Rocha.
+The song that goes against the lies of the American media just explodes inside us with George Orwell's a-la "1984" slogan: "Who controls the past, controls the future.
+Who controls the present, controls the past", and just sets the tone for what will happen later in the album.

 We continue with the first single from the album "Guerrilla Radio", which deals with the presidential campaign between Bush and Gore in 2000.
 Wilk's snare attack gradually intensifies to the point of crescendo and the eruption with the frenetic and bouncy reef of Tim Commerford and Morello.
 What a great song it is... and there's even a harmonica solo here, shocking?
 A harmonica solo that makes us bang our heads against a wall like it's a cruel slayer riff.

-The song "Mic Check" corresponds with the Beasty Boys with whom the band was supposed to go on tour immediately after the album's release, slowing down a bit, just like the "quiet before the storm" that comes with the catchy and bouncy riff of Sleep now in the fire.
+The song "Mic Check" corresponds with the Beasty Boys with whom the band was supposed to go on tour immediately after the album's release, slowing down a bit, just like the "quiet before the storm" that comes with the catchy and bouncy riff of "Sleep now in the fire".

 But these two are just a preparation for the madness that is going to come in the fifth strip.
 "Born of a Broken Man" is a song that breaks and destroys just like its title.
-It's a personal song that Zack wrote about the nervous breakdown his father experienced, and you can actually feel it in the song, including the anger and rage that goes through Morello's reef.
+It's a personal song that Zack wrote about the nervous breakdown his father experienced, and you can feel it in the song, including the anger and rage that goes through Morello's reef.

-It's a shame that this great piece was the 'beginning of the end', and it's amazing to just think what else this band could have given down the road.
+It's a shame that this great piece was the "beginning of the end", and it's amazing to just think what else this band could have given down the road.